box/box-node-sdk/README.md

 Clients are used to communicate with the API on behalf of a user.
 All endpoints require some sort of authentication, which can be either as a user or an anonymous user via client credentials.

-Box supports three different types of client:
+Box supports four different types of client:

 - **Basic Client:** Simple, makes calls via the given access token
 - **Persistent Client:** More advanced, will refresh its tokens as needed and persist them via some token store